Optimal Differentially Private Model Training with Public Data: Related Work

 \paragraph{Personalized DP:} A related line of work is that of \textit{personalized DP} (PDP)~\cite{jorgensen2015conservative, golatkar2022mixed, muhl2022personalized, alireza}, a generalization of DP in which each person may have different privacy parameters $(\eps_i, \delta_i)$.
 By letting $\eps_i = \infty$ for some person $i$, PDP also generalizes semi-DP.
-We leverage this connection to borrow techniques from the work of~\cite{alireza}, which considers pure ($\delta_i = 0$) PDP.
-We also note that the 1-dimensional pure (central) PDP mean estimation bound of~\cite{alireza} extends easily to a 1-dimensional $\epsemi$ bound.
+We leverage this connection to borrow techniques from the work of~\citet{alireza}, which considers pure ($\delta_i = 0$) PDP estimation in one dimension ($d=1$).
+We also note that the 1-dimensional pure (central) PDP mean estimation bound of~\citet{alireza} extends easily to a 1-dimensional $\epsemi$ bound.
 However, our $d$-dimensional semi-DP lower bounds require a different set of techniques.
-Additionally, the personalized LDP bound of~\cite{alireza} relies on the assumption $\eps_i \leq 1$ and does not seem to easily extend to the $\eps$-semi-LDP setting (even if $d = 1$).
+Additionally, the personalized LDP bound of~\citet{alireza} relies on the assumption $\eps_i \leq 1$ and does not seem to extend to the $\eps$-semi-LDP setting.

+\paragraph{Concurrent and Subsequent Work:} The work of~\citet{ullah2024public} first appeared on arXiv a few weeks after v2 of our paper appeared.\footnote{The first version of our paper appeared on arXiv more than eight months before~\cite{ullah2024public}.
+However, v1 of our paper did not contain our tight high-dimensional approximate semi-DP population mean estimation and SCO lower bounds.} \cite{ullah2024public} proves results that are very similar to~\cref{thm: CDP mean estimation,thm: approx DP SCO}.
+However, their lower bound proofs do not require the (mild) symmetry assumption that our proof requires: see~Remark~\ref{rem: symmetric assumption}.
+Moreover, in a restricted parameter regime, \citet{ullah2024public} also provide lower bounds that are tighter by a $\log(1/\delta)$ factor. \citet{ullah2024public} complement these lower bounds by giving novel algorithms for leveraging unlabeled public data in training private generalized linear models (GLM) with dimension-independent rates.

+The work of~\citet{liu2023coupling}, which appeared on arXiv 3 months after v1 of our paper, couples private and public gradients in non-convex optimization via a similar weighting scheme to our own.
+They show benefits of their algorithm over standard DP approaches both theoretically and empirically.

+\citet{tang2023differentially}, which appeared on arXiv 18 days before v1 of our paper, explores how to improve the privacy-utility tradeoff of DP-SGD by learning priors from images generated by random processes and transferring these priors to private data.

+\paragraph{Other Related Works:} The work of~\citet{gu2023choosing} gave an algorithm for selecting an appropriate public dataset that can be used to enhance private optimization by projecting gradients onto a subspace prescribed by the this public datasaet.

+\citet{ganesh2023public} provided an explanation for the empirically reported benefits of pre-training on public data, arguing that non-convex optimization algorithms must go through two phases: (i) selecting a good ``basin'' in the loss landscape; (ii) solving an easy optimization problem within that basin.
+They hypothesize that public pre-training can be helpful in selecting a good basin.
+They also demonstrated a separation between pretrained and non-pretrained models by constructing a non-convex optimization problem for which public pretraining is necessary to achieve non-trivial error.